substain/tools-for-gamedev/README.md

 # Tools For Gamedev
 <img align="right" width="100" height="100" src="https://github.com/substain/tools-for-gamedev/blob/main/icon.png?raw=true">
 An ever-growing list of tools and resources for game development.
+This collection has a focus on free tools, but also includes some paid options (currently).

 ---